Jevs21/CoffeeBot/README.md

   1. ngrok.
 Will tell you if everything is correcly connecting
   2. your running bot server.
 If you are getting connection here, failures are likely in the bot code.

+## Running the SQL setup script
+Ensure **SQLite3** is installed.

+`npm run setup`

+This will generate a database.db file which is populated with empty tables with the coffee bot's schema.